 Registered Staff Hours

-This facility earned a solid overall grade as described above, but we really wanted to emphasize its excellent health inspections in recent years.
-We awarded them an A- in this category.
-Inspection grades weigh a host of factors included in a facility's inspection report.
+This facility received a solid overall grade as described above, but we really wanted to point out its excellent government inspections in recent years.
+We awarded them an impressive grade of A- in this category.
+Our inspection ratings account for several factors included in a facility's inspection reports.
 One of the most important criteria we look at is the number and severity of deficiencies.
-Nursing homes with higher grades in this area tend to have few severe deficiencies.
+Nursing homes with higher scores in this category usually have few of these severe deficiencies.
 This particular nursing home received 10 deficiencies on its inspection report.
-Overall, this is still a solid inspection report, but we'd always recommend looking into any deficiencies you find troubling.
+Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Does this page answer your questions about Envoy of Lawrenceville?

 The next highest area we awarded this nursing home in any area came in the category of short-term care, where we awarded it a grade of C. Our short-term care ratings are crucial for individuals requiring rehabilitation.
 Rehabilitation typically mandates higher levels of skilled nursing services.
 Skilled nursing means a wide spectrum of services, spanning from registered nurses to physical and occupational therapists, as well as other variations of therapy.
 It doesn't look like this facility submitted information on registered nurse or physical therapist staffing.
 Finally, we looked at the percentage of patients who were able to return to the community from this nursing home.
 We found that 5.1 percent of this facility's residents returned home.
 At most facilities, closer to half of their patients are able to return home so this figure is below average.